 Lost RSA certificates

-Using an interstate RSA certificate in Queensland
+Using an interstate RSA qualification in Queensland

 - community club licence